tanya21ag/bookshelf/README.md

 # bookshelf
-<p>A web application with CRUD operations for readers to keep track of their reading progress created using HTML, CSS and Django. </p>
+<p>A reading tracker for readers to keep track of their reading progress created using HTML, CSS and Django. </p>